EGR-314-Team-204/solarsignal.github.io/Team Org Charter.md

 | Brennan Potter | Discord | Text | In-Person |
 | Gavin Nielsen | Discord | Text | In-Person |

+## Meeting Schedule:

+This is a really big table that provides nothing to even an appendix page so I wonder if we can just leave this out

 ### Meeting Coordination: